 Here you'll find strategies to help you save energy and keep costs down during the spring and summer when the weather is warm and you are trying to keep your home cool.
 Some of the tips below are free and can be used on a daily basis to increase your savings; others are simple and inexpensive actions you can take to keep energy affordable through the spring and summer.
 For more ways to stay cool while saving energy, check out our Energy Saver 101 infographic, covering everything you need to know about home cooling.

-If you haven't already, conduct an energy audit to find out where you can save the most.
+If you haven't already, conduct an energy assessment to find out where you can save the most.

 Also check out tips to save energy during the fall and winter.

 Use Your Windows to Keep Out Heat

 - Install window coverings to prevent heat gain through your windows during the day.

 - Find out about window treatments and coverings that can improve energy efficiency.

 Operate Your Thermostat Efficiently

 - Set your thermostat at a temperature you find comfortable and that provides humidity control, if needed.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.

 - Keep your house warmer than normal when you are away, and lower the thermostat setting when you return home and need cooling.
 A programmable thermostat allows you to do this automatically and without sacrificing comfort.

 - Avoid setting your thermostat at a colder setting than normal when you first turn on your air conditioner.
 It will not cool your home any faster and could result in excessive cooling and unnecessary expense.

 Use Fans and Ventilation Strategies to Cool Your Home